binarica/fullstack-app-nextjs/README.md

 ## Switch to another database (e.g. PostgreSQL, MySQL, SQL Server, MongoDB)

-If you want to try this example with another database than SQLite, you can adjust the the database connection in [`prisma/schema.prisma`](./prisma/schema.prisma) by reconfiguring the `datasource` block.
+If you want to try another database than SQLite, you can adjust the the database connection in [`prisma/schema.prisma`](./prisma/schema.prisma) by reconfiguring the `datasource` block.

-Learn more about the different connection configurations in the [docs](https://www.prisma.io/docs/reference/database-reference/connection-urls).
+Learn more about the different connection configurations in the [Prisma docs](https://www.prisma.io/docs/reference/database-reference/connection-urls).